Control Rooms for the Oil and Gas Offshore Industry

 RIVOPS, an alarm monitoring console

 The core of our technology is a smart combination of software & hardware components designed to reduce the amount of alarms pushed inside the control room.
 RIVOPS consoles significantly enhances the awareness of the operator using a set of intelligent behaviours to automatically recognize fault scenarios.

-During an emergency scenario, the control room will be flooded by an excessive amount of data.
+In the event of an emergency situation, the control room will be flooded by an excessive amount of data.
 Alarms will be triggered one after another requiring immediate attention from the operator.
 At this crucial stage, any possible help is required to support the operator and get back to a nominal climax.
-RIVOPS consoles are designed to actively counter-balance this increasing alarm rate by compacting those alarms according to a list of known scenarios.
+RIVOPS consoles are designed to actively counter-balance this increasing alarm-rate by compacting those alarms according to a list of known scenarios.
 Alarm patterns or scenarios are identifyed using the aggregation of historical data.
 Our alarm overview panel technology complies with the international directive on alarm shelving and alarm grouping (ISA 18.2, EMUA 191).

 An intelligent console is able to restitute the lesson learnt from the analysis of the alarm historians.
 The operators are now presented with a clean alarm list which includes the response guidelines that were stored inside the fault scenario database.
 Thereby lead the operator to recover much faster from a known upset scenario.

 Why get equipped with RIVOPS consoles?

 Improve safety.
 Comply with the international guidelines ISA18.2.
 Avoiding a single downtime due to an alarm overflow is enough to justify the use of the RIVOPS console.
 This piece of equipment will enable you to make the right decisions at the right time.
 Unlike the abstract & very often misleading control panels, the RIVOPS console makes use of 3D SCADA technology to display an alarm overview.
 When things go wrong, you will see it faster than if you had to browse your process tabs.